MagicFoundation/Alcinoe/references/mORMot/SQLite3/amalgamation/ReadMe.md

 3. Run `c*.bat` to generate the `sqlite3.o` and `sqlite3.obj` for Delphi Win32/Win64

 4. Don't forget to tune the expected *SQLite3* version text in `SynSQLite3Static.pas`

-## Reference Only - Do Not Use

-This source code is included as reference.

-**You should not have to compile it by yourself.**

-We supply and validate the proper static `.o` `.obj` files within our https://github/synopse repository, or directly from https://synopse.info/files/sqlite3fpc.7z or https://synopse.info/files/sqlite3obj.7z

 ## Cross-Compile